kyleduongg/Quick-Bites-vs.-Slow-Feasts/README.md

 - Our target variable (minutes): This is what we're trying to predict.

-Features we will use at the time of the prediction:
+Here are some features we will use at the time of the prediction:

 We imagine our model being used when a recipe page already exists on Food.com.
 At that point, we know:
 - n_steps and n_ingredients: This comes directly from recipe instructions and ingredient list